 - Use foul or abusive language. - Perpetrate discrimination, bullying, harassment, or intimidation, including physical, sexual and verbal abuse. - Misuse or misrepresent their position, qualifications, or experience. - Seek to bring the school into disrepute. - Use school resources for political purposes.

 2. Safeguarding pupils

-In accordance with 'Keeping children safe in education 2022' (KCSIE), staff have a responsibility to safeguard pupils, protect and promote their welfare, and ensure that they provide a learning environment in which pupils feel safe, secure and respected.
+In accordance with 'Keeping children safe in education 2024' (KCSIE), staff have a responsibility to safeguard pupils by: